CVanchieri/Portfolio/Post_COVID19BarChartRace.md

 Matplotlib is more creative and useful than I had first thought, the graph is fun to look and it wasn't a big pain to put together either surprisingly.
 If you have overlooked Matplotlib I'd consider digging into a little bit there are some gems hidden in there.

-Any suggestions or feedback is greatly appreciated, I am still learning and am always open to suggestions and comments. e
+Any suggestions or feedback is greatly appreciated, I am still learning and am always open to suggestions and comments. <br>

 GitHub file
 [Link]({{'https://github.com/CVanchieri/DSPortfolio/blob/master/posts/MatplotlibCOVID19BarChartRacePost/COVID19MatplotlibBarChartRace.ipynb'}})